siavooshpayandehazad/SoCDep2/README.txt

   individually by user
 * Supports reach-ability calculations based on NoCDepend methodology (for deterministic and adaptive, minimal and non minimal path routing algorithms)
-* Supports Reach-ability calculation for Network Partitioning based on NoCDepend Methodology
+* Supports Reach-ability calculation for network partitioning based on NoCDepend Methodology and routing based on the reachability calculations for partitioned network.
 * Calculates Network partitioning based on NoCDepend methodology
 * Generates GSNoC simulator readable traffic files…
 * Provides heavy logging for debugging